 Implementation Teams are responsible for carrying out any necessary standardization of procedures, technology, and information at each institution to ensure the smooth integration of systems and a consistent information environment for OhioLINK central and distributed operations.
 Implementation Teams both carry out necessary tasks and procedures and provide feedback to OhioLINK staff and their peer community on operations and technology.

-LEADS is responsible for directly adjusting and/or communicating to the relevant local staff changes to ILS settings and integration with INN‐REACH, the OhioLINK Office Catalog, Authentication and IP systems, Link Resolver settings, Database Discovery Layers, and other relevant systems.
-Because of the nature of LEADS, they may handle technical information from OhioLINK, any of the policy teams, OH‐TECH, and vendors
+Lead Implementers are directly responsible for adjusting and/or communicating to the relevant local staff changes to ILS settings and integration with INN‐Reach, the OhioLINK Office Catalog, Authentication and IP systems, Link Resolver settings, Database Discovery Layers, and other relevant systems.
+Because of the nature of Leads, they may handle technical information from OhioLINK, any of the policy teams, OH‐TECH, and vendors

 The function of the PCIRC implementation team is to act on decisions made by ICS/LAC/OhioLINK to adjust and standardize the necessary local policies, technical settings and procedures to ensure the smooth functioning of shared resources.